apsislabs/apsisio/_posts/2017-01-02-preparing-for-docker.md

 ## Wrap up

-Docker is a great technology for development environments and simpler applications, but use careful consideration about whether it is a good fit for your particular applications' needs especially if there is already a technology stack in place.
+Docker is a great technology for development environments and simpler applications, but consider carefully whether it is a good fit for your particular application's needs, especially if there is already a technology stack in place.

-Here at Apsis we use the technology that is right for the application and are constantly looking out for changes in best practices and supporting technologies so I'm sure you'll hear more about our exploration with Docker in future posts.
+Here at Apsis we use the technology that is right for the application and are constantly looking out for changes in best practices and supporting technologies, so I'm sure you'll hear more about our exploration with Docker in future posts.

 ## Resources